devdacian/solidity-fuzzing-comparison/README.md

 `solc-select install 0.8.23`\
 `solc-select use 0.8.23`

 Every exercise has a "basic" and an "advanced" fuzz configuration for both Foundry and Echidna.
 The "basic" configuration does not guide the fuzzer at all; it simply sets up the scenario and allows the fuzzer to do whatever it wants.
-The "advanced" configuration guides the fuzzer by directing the fuzzer to the functions it should call and helping to eliminate useless fuzz runs which just revert due to invalid input.
+The "advanced" configuration guides the fuzzer to the functions it should call and helps to eliminate invalid inputs which result in useless fuzz runs.

 Challenge #1 Naive Receiver: (Winner ECHIDNA)